-HoloVista Accessibility Report
+HoloVista

-We've documented 13 accessibility features for HoloVista in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.

 Holovista is an adventure game where you play by taking and sharing photographs.
-You play as Carmen an up-and-coming architect who is tasked to live in and take photographs at mysterious mansion.
+You play as Carmen an up-and-coming architect who is tasked to live in and take photographs at a mysterious mansion.
 Your job is to take photographs of specific objects and post some to the in-game social media feed, where Carmen’s friends comment and post their updates.
 Additionally, you will talk with other characters through the in-game messaging system.

-Accessibility Notes
+NotesAccessibility Notes

 Detailed information of Accessibly and Content Warnings.